Olly Alexander: Music career

-In September 2018, Years & Years released the official music video for "All For You", featuring an angelic version of Alexander dancing within an abandoned warehouse before transforming into a demonic version of himself and engaging in a dance-off with an android.

-Alexander collaborated with the Pet Shop Boys on their 2019 single 'Dreamland,' and later released a cover of their hit 'It's a Sin' to coincide with his starring role in the drama series of the same name.
+In September 2018 Years & Years released the official music video for "All For You", featuring an angelic version of Alexander dancing within an abandoned warehouse before transforming into a demonic version of himself and engaging in a dance-off with an android.
+Alexander collaborated with the Pet Shop Boys on their 2019 single "Dreamland" and later released a cover of "It's a Sin" to coincide with his starring role in the drama series of the same title.